-A four-year Bachelor of Science (B.Sc.) degree in physics, astronomy, or engineering physics from a recognized college or university is required for admission into a M.Sc. program.
-Additional requirements as per CGSR regulations apply.
+A four-year Bachelor of Science (B.Sc.) degree in physics, astronomy, or engineering physics from a recognized college or university is required for admission into an M.Sc. program.
+Additional requirements as per CGPS regulations apply.

-Master of Science (M.Sc.) or equivalent degree in physics or engineering physics from a recognized college or university is required for admission into Non-Direct Ph.D. program.
-In special cases, for exceptionally strong students with a four-year honours Bachelor of Science degree, or equivalent, in physics, astronomy or engineering physics and who show great promise in terms of academic accomplishments and potential for research, the department may recommend the direct entry Ph.D. as per CGSR regulations.
+A Master of Science (M.Sc.) or equivalent degree in physics or engineering physics from a recognized college or university is generally required for admission into the Ph.D. program.
+In special cases, for exceptionally strong students with a four-year Bachelor of Science Honours degree, or equivalent, in physics, astronomy or engineering physics and who show great promise in terms of academic accomplishments and potential for research, the department may recommend the direct entry Ph.D. as per College of Graduate and Postgraduate Studies (CGPS) regulations.

 In cooperation with People Friendship University of Russia (PFUR) the department also offers the Dual M. Sc. degree in Applied Physics and Computations.
-The admission requirements for this program are described in the U of S - PFUR Collaboration Agreement.
-Additional information is available here.
+The admission requirements for this program are described in the University of Saskatchewan - PFUR Collaboration Agreement (agreement subjected to renewal).